geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A leader's place to him, in arms, they yield,
 And gladly follow thro' the embattled field.
 Tho' prized and honour'd for himself alone,
-Alike his lineage and his birth unknown ;
+Alike his lineage and his birth unknown;
 But some (how far unlike his sire!) declare
 Him Carbon's offspring, by a nymph of air.